Skip to main

 Basic Facts about Methylene Chloride

-A solvent used in consumer and commercial applications, including adhesives and sealants.
+• It is a solvent used in consumer and commercial applications, including adhesives and sealants.
 Used in the automotive industry as a degreaser and cleaner.

-Employees exposed to methylene chloride are at increased risk of developing cancer, adverse effects on the heart, central nervous system and liver, and skin or eye irritation.
+• Employees exposed to methylene chloride are at increased risk of developing cancer, adverse effects on the heart, central nervous system and liver, and skin or eye irritation.

 Steps for Complying with EPA Standard

-Table 1: Steps for Complying with the EPA Standard
+Table 1: Steps for Complying with the EPA Standard for Non-Laboratory Workers

 Research Laboratory Usage